 Without some kind of control list, how can you identify and authenticate your users and devices from any random person or bad actor on the internet?
 You can’t.
 You need a tool like Azure AD to start building up your cloud security.
 Once you have that, you can beef it up with Microsoft InTune.

-What is Microsoft InTune?
+What is Microsoft InTune used for?

 InTune is like a series of advanced formulas in that spreadsheet (Azure AD).